Netflix knows you share your password. It’s testing a way to stop you

 Netflix’s terms of service state that accounts are for personal use and “may not be shared with individuals beyond your household.”
 The streaming giant has tiered price options that allow customers to stream on one, two or four screens at once.

 Netflix hasn’t seemed especially keen to restrict password sharing in the past.
-On an earnings call in 2019, chief operating officer Greg Peters acknowledged that the company was monitoring the issue.
+On an earnings call in 2019, Chief Operating Officer Greg Peters acknowledged that the company was monitoring the issue.

 “We’ll see, again, those consumer-friendly ways to push on the edges of that,” he said.
 “But I think we’ve got no big plans to announce at this point in time in terms of doing something differently there.”